raspberrypilearning/raspberry-pi-command/en/step_2.md

 --- /task ---

 --- task ---
 But what if it's not Monday?
-There's another command we can make use of to work out the day of the week, `date`, try it:
+There is another command that you can use to work out the day of the week: `date`.
+Try it:

 ```bash
 date